 Gretchen Chapman has been a Professor in Social & Decision Sciences since 2017.
-Prior to joining the faculty at CMU, Dr. Chapman was a Distinguished Professor of Psychology at Rutgers University where she served as Department Chair of Psychology and r Acting Co-Director of the Center for Cognitive Science.
-She is the recipient of an APA early career award and a NJ Psychological Association Distinguished Research Award and a fellow of APA and APS.
+Prior to joining the faculty at CMU, Dr. Chapman was a Distinguished Professor of Psychology at Rutgers University where she served as Department Chair of Psychology and Acting Co-Director of the Center for Cognitive Science.
+She is the recipient of an APA early career award and a NJ Psychological Association Distinguished Research Award, a fellow of APA and APS.
 She is a former senior editor at Psychological Science, a past president of the Society for Judgment & Decision Making, the author of more than 100 journal articles, and the recipient of 20 years of continuous external funding.

 - University of Pennsylvania, Psychology, PhD